Environmental Justice

 Whole City

-All 69 Wards are given a value and a corresponding colour.
-We want to make the changes in all green spaces that will contribute to turning the whole city environmental justice map green.
+We want to make the changes that will help to turn the whole city’s environmental justice map green.
 The plan to do this is the City of Nature 25 Year Plan.
 You can read more here: https://naturallybirmingham.org/birmingham-city-of-nature-delivery-framework/

 Priority Areas

-The red wards show those areas of the city where there is least environmental justice for citizens living there.
+We have prioritised action in the red wards where there is least environmental justice for citizens living there.
 Access to green space is lowest, the areas are urban heat islands, at risk of flooding, have high levels of deprivation and people have worse health and wellbeing.
-This presents a real challenge to the city.
-We will start to achieve environmental justice for the city by applying a process called the Fair Park Standard.
-This makes sure that at a micro or site level a site is in a good condition to provide simple benefits and allow capacity building to increase the benefits it provides to the community and wildlife (biodiversity) in the ward.
+We are starting to achieve environmental justice for the city by applying a process called the Future Park Standard.
+Knowing what we consider to be a fair standard for every green space makes sure that at the micro each site is in a good-enough condition to provide simple benefits and provide opportunities for capacity building to increase the benefits it provides to the community and wildlife (biodiversity) in the ward.